Dewey Tomko: Poker career

 Tomko won his first career WSOP bracelet in 1979, in the $1,000 No Limit Hold'em event.
 He defeated Duanne Hammrich heads-up to win the title and $48,000 cash prize.

 At the 1984 WSOP, Dewey won two bracelets.
-First, he won the $10,000 Deuce-to-Seven Draw event.
-The next day, he went back-to-back, winning the $5,000 Pot Limit Omaha with re-buys event for his third bracelet.
+First, he won the $10,000 Deuce-to-Seven Draw event for $105,000.
+The next day, he went back-to-back, winning the $5,000 Pot Limit Omaha with re-buys event for his third bracelet and $135,000.

 In addition to his WSOP success, Tomko has made two World Poker Tour (WPT) final tables.
 He finished runner-up in the 2003 Five Diamond World Poker Classic for $552,853 and in fourth place in the Costa Rica Classic for $14,650.

-Tomko has played every WSOP Main Event since 1974, which is currently the longest active streak.
+As of 2008, Tomko had played every WSOP Main Event since 1974, the longest streak at the time.

 Tomko finished in third place in the 2005 WSOP Deuce-To-Seven lowball event, worth $138,160.
-He also made the final table of the first WSOP $50,000 buy-in H.O.R.S.E. tournament in 2006 ,which featured some of the best tournament and cash game poker players in the world.
-He finished in 7th place earning $343,200.
+He made the final table of the first WSOP $50,000 buy-in H.O.R.S.E. tournament in 2006, which featured some of the best tournament and cash game poker players in the world.
+He finished in seventh place earning $343,200.

 As of 2010, Tomko's total live tournament winnings exceeded $4,960,000.
 Just over half of his tournament winnings, $2,641,573, have come at the WSOP.
 He is a 2008 inductee into the Poker Hall of Fame.
 He was inducted alongside Henry Orenstein.

 World Series of Poker bracelets

 Family

-Tomko is married with a son.
-He also has three adult children from his first marriage.
-His son, Derek, encouraged him to return to playing poker tournaments.
+Tomko is married with a son, Derek, who encouraged him to return to playing poker tournaments.

 Golf

 Tomko is an excellent golfer, spending much of his time on the golf course when he is not playing poker.
 He has played with many of his fellow high-stakes poker players like Doyle Brunson, Phil Ivey, and many others.
 One of his most frequent golf partners is fellow poker professional Hilbert Shirey, who also lives in Tomko's hometown of Winter Haven, Florida.

 Rick Reilly chronicles a day with Dewey on a golf course in his book Who's Your Caddy.
-In it, he contends that Tomko is not interested in competition if there is not a wager riding on it.

-On NBC's Poker After Dark, poker professional and 2004 WSOP Main Event champion Greg Raymer noted that professional golfer Rocco Mediate has said that if he had one person to putt for his life, it would be Tomko.